The Ships That Carried Them to America

 By Robin Jacobson.

-Steven UjifusaIt’s the stuff of family lore and American history.
+It’s the stuff of family lore and American history.
 In the late 19th and early 20th centuries, over 10 million European immigrants crossed the Atlantic Ocean to America.
 These included 2.5 million Jews, many of them fleeing pogroms, persecution, and poverty in the Czarist Russian Empire.
-With courage and determination, they built new lives in the United States.
+Courageous and determined, they built new lives in the United States.

 But this epic tale of immigration rarely mentions an essential element – the extraordinary innovations in the shipping industry that made the immigrants’ journey possible.
 Maritime historian Steven Ujifusa fills in this little-told part of the immigrant story in The Last Ships from Hamburg: Business, Rivalry, and the Race to Save Russia’s Jews on the Eve of World War I.

 Last Ships is a group portrait of three business titans – Albert Ballin, Jacob Schiff, and J.P.
 Morgan – who profoundly affected American immigration.
-However, the German Jewish shipping magnate, Ballin (1857-1918), dominates the book.
+However, it is the German Jewish shipping magnate, Ballin (1857-1918), who dominates the book.
 Thousands of immigrants came to America on ships designed and run by Ballin (nicknamed the “King of Steerage”).

 From the Russian Empire to Hamburg